andreatramacere/jetset/doc/user_guide/load_data/Jet_example_load_data.rst

 **to have interactive plot in jupyter**

-if you wanto to have interacitve plot in a jupyter notebook use:
+if you want to to have interacitve plot in a jupyter notebook use:

 .. code-block:: no